 - Incorrect Mold Temp

-Generally speaking, a overheated mold will lead to the resin to remain smelted for a longer time and make it possible for the compounds to bundle firmer.
+Generally speaking, an overheated mold will lead to the resin remaining smelted for a longer time and make it possible for the compounds to bundle firmer.

 This may result in a reduced dense component, that will seem to be lighter.